 Source: Adapted from Our World Data.

-Before the 20th century, the majority of famines and the related food shortages took place because of supply failures related to droughts and flooding.
-The lack of transportation and distribution capabilities prevented to compensate local shortages by bringing agricultural surpluses from other regions.
+Before the 20th century, most famines and related food shortages occurred because of supply failures related to droughts and flooding.
+The lack of transportation and distribution capabilities prevented compensating for local shortages by bringing agricultural surpluses from other regions.
 The case of China is illustrative.
 While similar climatic conditions created a famine in the 1870s and the 1920s, the death toll was radically different.
-Between 9 to 13 million people were estimated to have died from the first famine while the figures went down to half a mi.lion for the second famine.
-The major explanation between these differences, in spite of population growth, was better distribution capabilities.
+Between 9 and 13 million people were estimated to have died from the first famine, while the figures went down to half a million for the second famine.
+Despite population growth, the major explanation for these differences was better distribution capabilities.

-There are also contexts where a climatic event impact food supply and incite food traders to hoard supplies with the expectation that food prices will increase.
+There are also contexts where a climatic event impacts food supply and incites food traders to hoard supplies with the expectation that food prices will increase.
 This can remove a large quantity of food from the market, particularly if there are limited distribution capabilities.
 Monopolistic trading power was associated with famines in India (Punjab) and Bangladesh in the 1940s.